drags/docker-quake2/README.md

 	# run in daemon mode
 	docker run -d -p 27910:27910/udp quake2/server1

-To run multiple servers: configure each server as suggested above, but do not change the *net_ip* or *net_port* settings.
+**To run multiple servers**: configure each server as suggested above, but do not change the *net_ip* or *net_port* settings.
 Use different port arguments to the `docker run` command to put servers on different ports, for example to run *server1* on port 27910 and *server2* on port 27999:

 	docker run -d -p 27910:27910/udp quake2/server1
 	docker run -d -p 27999:27910/udp quake2/server2